cjslep/dharma/README.md

 For some of these, I would like to look into interfacing with well-established tools for integration (ex: for fitting and intel-sharing).
-This software will also include focusing on tooling for NRDS RoE and lore/roleplay communities, but more research is needed to understand feature requirements.
+This software will also include tooling for NRDS RoE and lore/roleplay communities, but more research is needed to understand feature requirements.

 ## Feature Requests, Reporting Bugs, Contributing Code